Before you surrender your pet, consider some other solutions to help you avoid bringing your pet to our Animal Care Center.

 Things you will need at the time of surrender:

 Your pet’s surrender form.
 We would like to encourage you to print out the Owner Surrender Questionnaire form (links to the form are below) and fill it out in the comfort of your home.
 This information gives us valuable insight into your pet’s behavior, likes, dislikes and what would be a favorable future home and family.
 We understand this can be an emotional time.
-By filling this form out at home, it gives you thoughtful and uninterrupted time that is free from the distractions you may encounter at the shelter.
+By filling this form out at home, it gives you thoughtful and uninterrupted time that is free from the distractions you may encounter at the animal care center.
 This form can also be provided at the time of drop off.
 If you are unable to complete this process prior to coming in, please do not worry.

 Your pet’s veterinary records.
 If your pet has any veterinary history, a hard copy of your pet’s medical records is greatly appreciated.
 You may also provide us with your primary veterinarian’s name and phone number where we can call for a transfer of records.